Protecting Brands on Social media

 Some sellers make the identification mark deceptively similar to the one rightfully owned by a brand, affix it on the counterfeit product and pass it off as original.
 In order to fight this, the brands must take proper measures, conduct education drives via organising webinars and seminars to make people aware of the differences between legitimate and fake products.
 Informing them about the legal repercussions of such malpractices shall also prove beneficial in discouraging them to seek out duplicate products.

-Brand protection is a constant process and requires serious consideration.
+Protecting Brands is a constant process and requires serious consideration.
 Social media has emerged as a great platform to market one’s products and services, build great customer relationships, and aid overall growth of an organisation.